Skip to main content

 • Use ON DELETE CASCADE to handle cascading deletion

-Foreign Key Constraints for Many-to-Many Relationships
+Many-to-Many Relationship Foreign Key Constraints

 • Student ↔ Course (one student takes multiple courses, and one course has multiple students)